stacksimplify/docker-fundamentals/04-Build-new-Docker-Image-and-Run-and-Push-to-DockerHub/README.md

 docker push stacksimplify/mynginx_image1:v1-release
 ```
 ## Step-5: Verify the same on docker hub
-- Login to docker hub
+- Login to docker hub and verify the image we have pushed
 - Url: https://hub.docker.com/repositories